-Notes to the Financial Statements For the Years Ended October 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Financial Statements Years Ended October 31, 2021 and 2020 (Expressed in Canadian Dollars)

-3. Significant Accounting Policies (continued)
+3. Summary of Significant Accounting Policies (continued)

 b) Earnings/Loss per share

 Basic earnings/loss per share is calculated by dividing the earnings/loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.